griffinlowry/griffinlowry.github.io/presentations.md

 <h3>Conference Talks</h3>
 <h5>2024</h5>
-"Continued Restructuring of the English quotative system: it's like" at <i>New Ways of Analyzing Variation (NWAV)</i>.
+"Continued Restructuring of the English quotative system: <i>it's like</i>" at <i>New Ways of Analyzing Variation (NWAV)</i>.
 Co-authors: Jeannene Matthews and Robin Dodsworth
 <br>
 <h5>2023</h5>
 "You will never <i>be</i>: Exclusionary Tactics and Stance Cohorts in Transphobic Hate Speech" at <i>Southeastern Conference on Linguistics (SECOL)</i>.